-Lightning is a giant spark of electricity in the atmosphere between clouds, the air, or the ground..
+Lightning is a giant spark of electricity in the atmosphere between clouds, the air, or the ground.
 Lightning is one of the oldest observed natural phenomena on earth.
-It can be seen in heavy snowstorms, in large hurricanes, and obviously, thunderstorms (with or without rain).
+It can be seen in heavy snowstorms, large hurricanes, and obviously, thunderstorms (with or without rain).

 Lightning protection systems do not prevent lightning from striking the structure, but rather intercept the lightning strike and provide a conductive path for the harmful electrical discharge to disperse safely into the ground.

-The installation of a complete lightning protection system (see components below) includes several components.
-These components must be properly connected to each other in order to minimize the chances for any sparks or side flashes.
-In addition to the conductive and grounding elements, you need to further protect the house from electrical surge which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.
+The installation of a complete lightning protection system includes several components.
+These components must be properly connected to each other in order to minimize the chances of any sparks or side flashes.
+In addition to the conductive and grounding elements, you need to further protect the house from electrical surges which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.

-- Cable conductors - route lightning current from the air / strike terminations at the top and to the grounding system
+- Cable conductors - route lightning current from the air/strike terminations at the top, to the grounding system.

-- Grounding - there are various grounding solutions, but common to all is that they effectively route the electrical charge into the ground
+- Grounding - there are various grounding solutions, all of which are effectively routing the electrical charge into the ground.

 - Bonds - help interconnect the above lightning protection components and other electrical systems in the house to the grounding system.
 Their main job is to eliminate the opportunity for lightning to sideflash internally.